-There are numerous devices and contraptions used in conjunction with a scalpel that have been invented to amputate the foreskin most often with as little skin left over as possible.
-Several pictures of tools used to circumcise are depicted to the right of the screen.
+There are numerous devices and contraptions used in conjunction with a scalpel that have been invented to amputate the foreskin quite often with as little skin left over as possible.
 Depending on the amount of skin cut off, circumcision can deny a man of as much as 80% of his penile skin.
-Circumcised men usually carry permanent circumcision scars and in extreme cases, as far down as two thirds of their shaft (a very ‘high’ cut), the obvious tell-tale sign that a significant amount of skin was severed off.
+Circumcised men usually carry permanent circumcision scars and in extreme cases, as far down as two thirds of their shaft (a very ‘high’ cut) and the obvious tell-tale sign that a significant amount of skin was severed off.
 It’s been reported by some men with very high cuts that they experience discomfort or pain during erection because the increase in size of the penis stretches the penile skin so tightly as to cause discomfort or pain.